streamABC/api-player/README.md

 streamABC player SDKs are implemented as JavaScript libraries and use the `sABC` namespace.
 You need to include the specific JS file in your web application to use it.

-**Compatibility:** All streamABC libraries need a ES5 compatible webbrowser.
+**Compatibility:** All streamABC libraries need a modern webbrowser.
 All recent versions of major browsers are supported.
 Because we make strong use of Websockets some services will only work in a compatibility mode if no Websockets connection can be established.

 [Documentation for sABC.Playerservices](./Docs-Playerservices.md)
 [Documentation for sABC.Radio](./Docs-Radio.md)